MicBrain/Graph-API/README.md

 ### Full Documentation

    We devided this section into two subparts.
+In the first part we provide all methods provided by this API.

 ##### METHODS